crossplane/crossplane/design/design-generic-references.md

     toFieldPath: "spec.forProvider.directoryArn"
 ```

-The advantage of this option is that it will allow composite/managed resource to
+The advantage of this option is that it will allow composite/managed resources to
 get information from multiple resources to construct a single value, which is not
 possible today in any way.
 However, it's questionable how necessary it is since
 we haven't seen many users reporting that they need this functionality.

-## Future Considerations

-### Transforms

-The retrieved value may not be in the form that's useful for the referencer
-resource directly and may need some formatting.
-If we see a great need for that,
-we can move the transforms from composition to Crossplane Runtime and reuse it
-reference struct as well.

-### More Limited RBAC

-Currently, providers have access to all `Secret`s in the cluster.
-While this will
-provide a nice UX for generic reference users, it may not be desirable for security
-minded folks since it'd cause giving managed resource permission mean giving access
-to any `Secret` in the cluster.
-See [#2384](https://github.com/crossplane/crossplane/issues/2384).

-We can consider new settings in `Provider` or `ControllerConfig` to let users
-control this behavior with more granularity.